\appendix ¶Synopsis:

 report document it declares that subsequent \chapter

 commands start an appendix.
-In an article it does the same, for
+In an article it does the same for

 \section commands.
 It also resets the chapter and

-section counters to 0 in a book or report, and in an article
+section counters to 0 in a book or report, and

-resets the section and subsection counters.
+resets the section and subsection counters in an article.

 In this book